akhilesh-w/logseq/pages/solana.md

 - website: https://solana.com/
   title:: Solana
-- [solang](https://solang.readthedocs.io/en/v0.3.1/) is a solidity compiler that allows you to write Solana programs.
+- [solang](https://solang.readthedocs.io/en/v0.3.1/) is a compiler that allows you to write Solana programs in solidity.
 	- [Getting started with solang](https://solana.com/developers/guides/solang/getting-started)
+- [Seahorse](https://seahorse-lang.org/), which enables Solana smart contracts to be written in Python
 - [Anchor](https://www.anchor-lang.com/docs/installation) is a widely used framework in the Solana ecosystem and simplifies the process of building Solana programs.
 -
 -